Solid-Interactive/solid-book/uwp/web-based/README.md

 ### Accessibility
 Use default focusable HTML elements for out-of-the-box screen reader support.
 The system reader, Narrator, will read button content and role when focus is gained.

+### Troubleshooting
+* You will be logged out of Xbox when systems reboots.
+Always log into your Microsoft account before attempting to deploy.

 ### Links
 * [Best practices](https://docs.microsoft.com/en-us/windows/uwp/xbox-apps/tailoring-for-xbox)